Admissible anytime-valid sequential inference must rely on nonnegative martingales: Admissible inference for point nulls via martingales

-\begin{proof}[Proof of Theorem~\ref{thm:pointwise}\ref{thm:pointwise:2}] Again, let us start with the necessary conditions for pointwise admissibility of an $e$-value.
+\begin{proof}[Proof of Theorem~\ref{thm:pointwise}\ref{thm:pointwise:2}] Again, let us start with the necessary conditions for pointwise admissibility of an e-process.
 To this end, let us fix an admissible $(\Eval_t)$.
-Next, let us define the `Snell envelope' of $(\Eval_t)$ as the process $(L_t)$ given by
+Thanks to the implication \ref{L:e-process_definitions.6} $\Rightarrow$ \ref{L:e-process_definitions.6} of Lemma~\ref{L:e-process_definitions}, there is a $\Qtt$-NM $(M_t)$ that dominates $(\Eval_t)$.
+Since $(\Eval_t)$ was assumed admissible we get $\Eval_t = M_t$ for all $t \in \NN_0$.
+Moreover, we can assume that $\EE_{\Qtt}[M_0]=1$, else we can replace $(M_t)$ by $(M_t + 1 - \EE_{\Qtt}[M_0])$, which is again an e-process (because it remains a nonnegative martingale, now with initial value one, and the optional stopping theorem applies).